-If you think that corporate pay structure always follows current market trends, you are sadly wrong.
+You’re sadly mistaken if you think corporate pay structure always follows current market trends.

 Not because organizations are ignorant but because external circumstances can generate transient spikes in the market.
 So, employers will maintain a pay structure that suits their goals rather than fluctuations in the industry.

 Additionally, companies often have general, across-the-board rules and guidelines that regulate raises.
-As previously mentioned, these rules don’t always align with your hopes and dreams.
+But, as previously mentioned, these rules don’t always align with your hopes and dreams.

-Despite all this, is there a possibility to secure a higher salary job?
+Despite all this, is there a possibility of securing a higher-salary job?
 Yes, when you act smartly.

 Switching Jobs May Be Best For You

 Switching companies for a new job position is the ultimate way for many professionals to increase their salary and benefits.
-Unless you get a promotion, most places will only change your pay based on the cost of living increase.
-In fact, a significant pay bump within your organization is often less likely than if you seek new job compensation elsewhere.
+However, unless you get a promotion, most places will only change your pay based on the cost of living increase.
+Therefore, a significant pay bump within your organization is often less likely than if you seek new job compensation elsewhere.

-With your current company, you actually have less room to negotiate your salary.
-You’ve already signed on to your existing salary and benefits package.
+With your current company, you have less room to negotiate your salary.
+You’ve already signed on to your current salary and benefits package.
 Your boss already knows your worth, skills, and what you make.
 Dealing with the same employer becomes challenging for most individuals to get a salary boost.

-Giving your earnings a boost over a long period of time is typically only possible by switching jobs.
+Giving your earnings a boost over a long period is typically only possible by switching jobs.
 Of course, there are some exceptions.
-But usually, you have better earning potential at a new gig instead of staying in the same company forever.
+But usually, you have better-earning potential at a new gig instead of staying in the same company forever.

 It is like a glimmer of hope for getting a pay raise when switching jobs.